Want the Best Probiotics? 5 Reasons we’re the Best.

 It might also interest you to hear that we really care!
 We support numerous charities with our work, including the fantastic international women’s rights organisation, Womankind Worldwide, with every purchase of our OptiBac For women; and the Aga Khan University Hospital’s Patient Welfare Programme in East Africa.
 We’re a UK, family run business (my brother, sister and I - pictured below - run the business together, and are lucky to be backed by an incredibly knowledgeable team, with over 10 qualified in nutrition), and we’re all completely passionate about natural health.
 So if all of that doesn’t make us the best company to look to for your live cultures, we don’t know what does!

 Thanks so much for giving us a chance to explain why we think we deserve the ‘best’ status!
 What do you think?
 Let us know your thoughts below.

 Best of the Best?

-So now you know our range of probiotics is the best..
+So now you know our range of live cultures is the best...
 Which is the best product from our range?
 Well as we explained in reason number 3, it all depends on your individual needs.
 Browse the products on the shop, take a look at our FAQs and think about the best option for you.
-Sometimes it even requires a bit of trial and error, but stick with it and you'll feel great in no time.
-If you really need a quick answer, and you just want a general probiotic supplement, check out 'For every day EXTRA Strength'.
-You may have heard of acidophilus - well this contains the most researched strain of acidophilus in the world.
+Sometimes it even requires a bit of trial and error, but stick with it and you'll find one that works for you.
+If you really need a quick answer, and you just want a general live cultures supplement, check out 'For every day EXTRA Strength'.
+You may have heard of acidophilus - well, this contains the most researched strain of acidophilus in the world.
 Not bad, right?